kokkos/kokkos-fft/docs/api/hermitian/hfft.rst

 .. note::

    The input can be either a real-valued or complex-valued view, and the output must be a real-valued view.
-The output length along the transform axis is ``(n / 2 + 1) * 2``, where ``n`` is the input length along that axis.
+The output length along the transform axis is ``2 * (n - 1)``, where ``n`` is the input length along that axis.
 If this condition is not met, the `std::runtime_error` exception will be thrown.
    For the real input, we internally convert it to complex and perform ``hfft`` on it.

 Examples